-TechDAS as a company is only about 12 years old, but the career of its designer, Hideaki Nishikawa ,encompasses nearly all of high-end audio, starting in 1964 when he was designing electrostatic headphones for Stax.
+TechDAS as a company is fairly young with its first turntable released in 2012, but the career of its designer, Hideaki Nishikawa ,encompasses nearly all of high-end audio, starting in 1964 when he was designing electrostatic headphones for Stax.

 In 1980 he built the Micro Seiki S-8000, the first turntable to use an air bearing and vacuum pull down platter.